Akendo/Vagrant/PITCHME.md

 ---
 @title[Vagrant is...]
-## A Vagrant is not a virtualization Tool
+## Vagrant is not a virtualization Tool
 Rather than that a tool that utilized technologies like VirtualBox.
 It's not limited to VirtualBox and use different type of provder to produce VMs.
 SOme provider can be:
 - VirtualBox
 - VMware